 Meghan did not put all her eggs in one basket.
 She prepared herself and kept herself busy doing what she was passionate about.
-She was an ambassador for the UN and had several charities.
+She was an ambassador for the United Nations and have several charities.

 Queen Elizabeth admired Meghan for her humanitarian work.
 It was reported that was one reason she had no problem giving Harry permission to marry Meghan.

-While it is good to focus on one main thing, it doesn't hurt to have diversity in your lives instead of putting all your eggs in one basket.
+While it is good to focus on one main thing, it doesn't hurt to have diversity in your life instead of putting all your eggs in one basket.

 Meghan has close friends and a good support system.
-She knows which people are there for her and she can count on them.
-Even though she is far away from her American friends, she will still keep in contact with them.
+She knows which people are there for her and those she can count on.
+Even though she is far away from her American friends, she still keeps in touch with them.

 Meghan's mother was the only family member in Windsor for her daughter's wedding.
 Even so, Meghan was surrounded by people who love her.